owulveryck/blog/content/post/evalc-space-oddity.md

 (defn phil [i num] ((begin (begin (printf "%v is thinking\n" i) (sleep 10000) (printf "/%v is thinking\n" i)) (in "room ticket") (printf "%v is in the room\n" i) (in "chopstick" i) (printf "%v took the %v's chopstick\n" i i) (in "chopstick" (mod (+ i 1) num)) (printf "%v took the %v's chopstick\n" i (mod (+ i 1) num)) (begin (printf "%v is eating\n" i) (sleep 10000) (printf "/%v is eating\n" i)) (printf "%v released the %v's chopstick\n" i i) (out "chopstick" i) (printf "%v released the %v's chopstick\n" i (mod (+ i 1) num)) (out "chopstick" (mod (+ i 1) num)) (printf "%v left the room\n" i) (out "room ticket") (phil i num)))) 0 5
 {{< /highlight >}}

-In the worker process, I am creating a new environment, load the function (the defn part), and construct an expression to run.
-The environment in the end runs:
+In the worker process, I am creating a new environment, loading the function (the `defn` part), and constructing an expression to be evaluated by the env.
+This is what the environment evalutates:

 {{< highlight lisp >}}
 (defn phil [i num] (